 The criteria I used to evaluate the success of my concept was how user-friendly and inclusive it was.
 For my idea to be truly accessible and user-friendly, I had to use tools such as a contrast checker.
 I used this to check the readability of the text.

-I also carried out user testing and asked for feedback regularly.
-This was all very informal, but I relied on it.
+I conducted informal user testing throughout the process and gathered ongoing feedback to inform iteration.
+While informal, this user insight was critical in shaping the interaction design and usability of the prototype.
 I need to observe and see how others react to my designs.
 This is not to say that I can take on board everyone's ideas, but there's room for constructive ideas, and they can often guide me at specific points in the design process.
-I'd say that this makes me a design manager, a democracy in which I take the last decision.
+I see this as collaborative design leadership, I welcome feedback and test ideas widely, but I’m confident in making the final decisions based on user needs and design goals.

 While making the final poster, I considered that I could have used a different orientation than the one I'd chosen (i.e. landscape rather than portrait).
 However, I found myself short on space, which made it more challenging to let the app stand out.
 And I'd chosen to use the same colour pattern for both poster and concept design (app), which I could've done differently on reflection.